Antonin-Deniau/php-fuzz/README.md

 This is a general purpose fuzzer for PHP projects.
 It's use some sort of genetic algorithm, and tracing via XDEBUG.

+It store the exception generated in the 'results' folder.
+Inputs that trigger new path in the application are stored in the 'new_content' folder The logger input in the Fuzzer contructor is Psr compliant.

+- [x] Basic fuzzer part
+- [x] Basic tracing part
+- [x] Basic genetic part
+- [ ] Add new fuzzer mutation
+- [ ] Add the 'bucket' afl algorithm
+- [ ] Tweak the genetic ratio
+- [ ] Document the functions
+- [ ] Add the library to composer

 Usage example:
 --------------